smit4227/aphid-Buchnera-RNAseq/README.md

 4) To correlate host and symbiont gene expression, follow the R scripts in the "HostSymbiontGeneCorrelation" folder from "1_CorrelationAnalysis.R" to "4_EnrichmentTables".
 5) Many figures were constructed in R using custom scripts located in the "Plots" folder.
 Follow R scripts from "1_PCA.R" to "3_SIMPROF.R" to generate them.
 6) For WGCNA, follow the R scripts located in foler "WGCNA", from "1_DataInputAndCleaning.R" to "5_FunctionalEnrichmentBa.R".

+Note: Functional enrichment analyses using clusterProfiler and pathview R packages utilize customized "cnetplot" and "pathview" functions.
+These have "TES" appended to the name and are located in the "CustomRFunctions" folder.

 Updated Sep 2019